A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 \subsubsection{Forward Greedy (FG)}

 Forward Greedy has an approach similar to the Backward Greedy variant with a slight change in procedure.
 This change occurs in the selection of nodes between the source and destination.
 While the Backward Greedy selects the directly connected nodes from the destination node and backtracks to the source node, the Forward Greedy does the reverse and follows the path from the source to the destination.
-In this approach after selecting the source and destination points, instead of looking at the requests from the nodes connected to the destination, we look at the requests from the adjacent nodes of the source and return the one which has the highest number of requests to the destination point of the window.
-After that, we check if the node connected to the source that has the maximum requests to the destination is connected with the destination.
-If it is connected, we move the window forward.
+In this approach after selecting the source and destination points, instead of looking at the requests from the nodes connected to the destination, we look at the requests from the source node and continue the procedure till the destination node of the window is reached.
+Initially, we check the adjacent nodes of the source and return the one which has the highest number of expected requests directed from the source node.
+After that, we check if the node connected to the source that has the maximum requests from the source is connected directly with the destination node of the window.
+If that is the case, we move the window forward.
 However, if that is not the case we repeat the procedure until we get a node that is directly connected to the destination.
-After the route in the window is complete, we move the window forward with the destination of the current window as the source of the next window.
-In this way we continue until the final destination point is reached.
+After the route in the window is complete, we move the window with the destination of the current window as the source of the next window.
+In this way, we continue until the final destination point is reached.

-Like Backward Greedy, this approach does not violate the detour ratio of directly connected requests but can violate the constraints of requests that need to travel from the source point to the destination point.
-In order to ensure passenger distance is bounded, when selecting the high request path between source and destination, the extra distance travelled should satisfy the detour threshold specified by Eq. \ref{eq:distextra}.
+Like Backward Greedy, this approach does not violate the detour ratio of directly connected requests but can violate the constraints of requests that have to travel from the source point to the destination point.
+In order to ensure the distance travelled by the passenger is bounded when the highest expected request path is selected between its source and destination points, it should satisfy the following detour constraint: